A new sea land

 Netherlanders were one strand in the knot of continental Europeans settling in New Zealand from the 1840s.
 Some speculate that the misfortune of Tasman’s crew led to a national reluctance for a second entrance into New Zealand.
-Most of the quarter-million who left Holland (officially known as the Netherlands) between 1846 and 1930 were heading westwards, chiefly to the United States.
+Most of the quarter-million who left the Netherlands (unofficially known as Holland) between 1846 and 1930 headed westwards, chiefly to the United States.

 A few Dutch people may have settled in New Zealand before the middle of the 19th century.
 Some had professions associated with the sea, or were drawn to the colony by the 1860s gold rushes.
 But in the 1874 census, just 127 of the 300,000 settlers recorded were of Dutch birth – 112 men and 15 women.

-Some famous figures among early settlers of Dutch origin include the landscape painter Petrus van der Velden, and gold seeker and later prime minister Sir Julius Vogel, who had a Dutch father.
+Famous figures among early settlers of Dutch origin include the landscape painter Petrus van der Velden and the gold seeker and later prime minister Julius Vogel, who had a Dutch father.
 Others, like Wellington’s first rabbi, Herman van Staveren, made their mark at the community level.
-The contribution of Dutch churchmen has been long lasting.
+The contribution of Dutch churchmen has been long-lasting.
 For more than a century, a succession of priests attached to the Mill Hill Fathers, a prominent Catholic missionary order, came to work in remote Māori communities in the central and northern North Island.

 The number of Dutch-born settlers dropped in the first half of the 20th century, despite the arrival of a few people connected with multinational companies and trading concerns.

 A Dutch dynasty